8 Best Things to Do in Stavanger, Norway (+Tips & Itinerary)

 So if you are fit enough for a moderate 4-hour hike, don’t miss Pulpit Rock!
 It’s an unforgettable experience and will definitely be one of the highlights of your trip to Norway.

-LEARN MORE: Preikestolen Hike
+LEARN MORE: Pulpit Rock Hike

-Flørli 4444
+7. Flørli 4444

 If you like outdoor activities and are looking for a more unique experience in Stavanger, then I can highly recommend climbing the world’s longest staircase – Florli 4444.